With Folded Hands ...

 "With Folded Hands ..." is a 1947 science fiction novelette by American writer Jack Williamson (1908–2006).
 In writing it, Williamson was influenced by the aftermath of World War II, the atomic bombings of Hiroshima and Nagasaki, and his concern that "some of the technological creations we had developed with the best intentions might have disastrous consequences in the long run."

 The novelette first appeared in the July 1947 issue of Astounding Science Fiction and was later included in The Science Fiction Hall of Fame, Volume Two (1973) after being voted one of the best novellas up to 1965.
 In 1950, it was the first of several Astounding stories adapted for NBC's radio series Dimension X.

 Rewrite and sequel

-The 1947 publication was followed by a novel-length rewrite, with a different setting and inventor.
+The 1947 novelette was followed by a novel-length rewrite, with a different setting and inventor.
 At the behest of Astounding editor-in-chief John W. Campbell, a new ending had the robots defeated by means of what Williamson and Campbell would later christen "psionics".
 This novel was serialized, also in Astounding (March, April, May 1948), as ...
 And Searching Mind, and finally published in hardback book form as The Humanoids (1949).
 Much later, in 1980, Williamson followed with another sequel, The Humanoid Touch.